The Innocent (Armchair Theatre)

 The Innocent is a 1960 British television play that aired as an episode of Armchair Theatre.
 It starred Diana Dors.

 The play was especially written for Dors.
 It was her second British television play, following one for the BBC eight years previously.
 She was paid £1,000 to appear in the play, which was high at the time.

-Dors sung two songs from her album Swinging Dors in the play.
+Dors sang two songs from her album Swinging Dors in the play.

 Premise

 Jane Francis is a famous pop singer who is married to an artist, David Manning, with whom she shares a daughter, Susan.
 Family friend Sir Malcolm tells Jane that David is cheating on her with a model, Tina.
 Tina is murdered.